ComputationalRNABiology/pyicoteo/pyicoteo_docs/pyicoenrich.rst

 Region exploration
 --------------------

 Pyicoenrich uses the capabilities of Pyicoregion in order to explore region files.
-See
+See pyicoregion <pyicoregion> for details

 If a region file is provided, Pyicoenrich returns for each region a Z-Score (See counts file description) which indicates the enrichment/depletion of condition A over condition B. If no region file is provided, Pyicoenrich provides the options to take the union of reads from both conditions as a region and gives back Z-Scores for the generated regions.
 As regions with 0 reads in one condition might be especially interesting, Pyicoenrich can use pseudocounts, in order to avoid a division by 0: Pyicoenrich calculates the ratio of number of reads in both conditions.
 As there might not be any reads in a region, Pyicoenrich assumes that there is already 1 read in each region in each condition.